-Beirut: A cosmopolitan, urban city policed by carbine-armed soldiers, where ferraris and BMWs park next to armored tanks, where glass-paned high-end boutique shops neighbor derelict husks of concrete bombed out by a 10 year old conflict.
+Beirut: A cosmopolitan city policed by carbine-armed soldiers, where Ferraris and BMWs park next to armored tanks, and where glass-paned high-end boutique shops neighbor derelict husks of concrete bombed out by a 10 year old conflict.

 Downtown Beirut is also dotted with amazing preservations of Roman ruins, like the Cardo Maximus pictured below.

 The distinction continued into the farflung region of Baalbek (5000-6000 Lebanese pounds for a public 2hr. minibus ride from the Cola transport hub in Beirut), where despite it being Lebanon’s most popular tourist destination, is also the headquarters of Hezbollah.

 Yes, this is the same Hezbollah you hear about on CNN, BBC, and various western governments that denounce one of Lebanon’s major government forces as a terrorist organization.
 Although we hear of them to be responsible for kidnappings of Westerners, car bombings, suicide jihadists and targeted assassinations, that same organization is also regarded by some for the essential rebuilding and charity work for the oppressed and poor.

 Take what you will from these observations, whether you say that “murderers are still murderers” or “every government has a dark side,” the observation is that when we went, Hezbollah’s headquarters seemed like a sleepy little city that welcomed foreign tourists, Americans included.

 Honestly, I wish I knew more about this so I wouldn’t sound so naive, but I’m slowly learning.
 And the sights itself — specifically the ruins of Baalbek — was once known as Heliopolis, home to the grand Temple of Jupiter, Temple of Bacchus, and the Temple of Venus.

 Truly well preserved and almost rivals that of the ruins of the Karnak Temple in Egypt.